 Proposal 4: Event A4 is not needed as CHO execution condition.

-3.2 CHO triggers and configuration
+3.2 CHO triggers for descendant IAB node and configuration

 When it comes CHO triggering based on BH RLF, it is in general noted in [34][39] that essentially, procedures support already IAB migration in case CHO is applied.
 Further, it’s noted several companies made the following converging proposals: